madzera/happytree/CONTRIBUTING.md

     - [Example](#example)
   - [Questions](#questions)

-## Branches & Issues & Milestone
+## Branches & Issues & Milestones

 Every contribution is inserted within the **Issue** context which can be reported by anyone and this **Issue** is related with the actual **Milestone** of the project.
 Each **Milestone** represents a version number (the current **Milestone** is 2.0.0), the official API version being developed at the moment.
-Also, for each **Milestone**, there always will exist its respective **Branch**, in this case named **2.0.0**, and **every development must be done under this branch, known as version branch.** So, there always will have a connection among **Issue**, **Milestone** and **Branch** and this link is identified by the current version of the API being developed at the moment.
+Also, for each **Milestone**, there will always be its respective **Branch**, in this case named **2.0.0**, and **every development must be done under this branch, known as version branch.** So, there will always be a connection among **Issue**, **Milestone** and **Branch** and this link is identified by the current version of the API being developed at the moment.

 ### Milestones

-Each milestone represents a version of the project and have an estimated date to be concluded.
+Each milestone represents a version of the project and has an estimated date to be concluded.
 The project can have the same number of milestones as the project versions, being currently the version **2.0.0**.

-The milestone is a concept that is used only for internal purpose, the external collaborators can not handle it.
+The milestone is a concept that is used only for internal purpose, the external collaborators cannot handle it.

 ### Issues